DanielFLopez1620/Python_TopicsAndExamples/CleanPython/m02_pythonic_code/README.md

         self.id = id
 ~~~

-Both attributes of the class are accesible, but by convention the elements that start with a single underscore (```_```) should be kept as private.
+Both attributes of the class are accessible, but by convention the elements that start with a single underscore (```_```) should be kept as private.

 To access private elements, you should use **getters** and **setters** properly, this as a way for secure read/write operations.
-Also, the elements that remain exposed should be releant to an external caller object.
+Also, the elements that remain exposed should be relevant to an external caller object.

 ~~~Python
 class Cupboard: